 You will want to access your USD email account and begin using that account for USD-related activities.
 Beginning June 1, all correspondence and reminders from the physical therapy office will be routed through your USD email.

 All the immunizations discussed in the above policy are required.
 The immunization form and documentation of all immunizations need to be completed by June 1.
-You can scan your immunizations and email them to Rita.Humphrey@usd.edu, fax to 605-658-5637 (attn: Rita) or mail copies to:
+The TB 2 step testing will be completed when you arrive on campus and is not required by the June 1 deadline.
+You can scan your immunizations and email them to usd.immunizations@SanfordHealth.org or mail copies to:

 Vermillion, SD 57069

-All your immunizations, with the exception of a 2018 flu shot, must be completed prior to the start of classes, including titers.
+All your immunizations, with the exception of a 2021 flu shot and TB 2 step testing, must be completed prior to the start of classes, including titers.
 Providing a date when you had the chicken pox will not replace getting a varicella titer.
 The titers are required to prove your immunity.

 The HepB immunization series takes six months to complete, so immediate attention to these required immunizations is necessary.
 You will be able to start classes if you have the first two HepB immunizations and are not yet due for your third immunization.
 You must be current in the series in order to begin classes.